Eastern Highlands & Southern Free State

-Pretty country of rolling hills, northern Free State offers a growing number of hiking, mountain-biking and fishing opportunities.
-Near Parys in the far north, at Vredefort Dome, is the world's largest visible meteor crater, one of South Africa’s seven Unesco World Heritage Sites.
-Further south is a golden region of maize farms and sunflowers.
+With a pretty countryside of rolling hills, the northern Free State offers a growing number of hiking, mountain-biking and fishing opportunities.
+Near Parys in the far north, at Vredefort Dome, is the world's largest and oldest visible meteorite crater, now one of South Africa’s eight Unesco World Heritage Sites.

-The jewel of the Free State, Clarens is one of those places you stumble upon and find yourself talking about long after you depart.
-With a backdrop of craggy limestone rocks, verdant green hills, spun-gold fields and the magnificent Maluti Mountains, Clarens is a picture-perfect village of whitewashed buildings and quiet, shady streets.
-It makes a bucolic country retreat.
+The jewel of the Free State, and at 1850 metres, its highest town, Clarens is one of those places you stumble upon and find yourself talking about long after you depart.
+With a backdrop of craggy limestone rocks, verdant green hills, fields of spun gold and the magnificent Maluti Mountains, Clarens is a picture-perfect village of whitewashed buildings and quiet, shady streets.

-Founded in 1823 as a mission station, Philippolis, on Rte 717, is a beautiful place, and the oldest town in the Free State.
-Seventy-five of its buildings have been declared national monuments, including the library, and many places are built in Karoo style (made with thick walls to keep the heat at bay).
+Founded in 1823 as a mission station, Philippolis, on Rte 717, is a town frozen in time, and the oldest settlement in the Free State.
+Seventy-five of its buildings have been declared national monuments, including the library, and many places are built in Karoo style, with thick walls to keep the semi-desert heat at bay.